 - Demonstrated success working in a fast-paced environment

-- Demonstrated successful experience with the Adobe Creative Suite (Photo Shop, Illustrator and especially InDesign) is preferred
+- Demonstrated successful experience with the Adobe Creative Suite (Photo Shop, Illustrator and especially InDesign) preferred

-- Ability to commit to 7-14 hours per week for twelve weeks, through mid-August.
+- Ability to commit to 7-14 hours per week for twelve weeks, from approximately May 31 – August 12

 7.00 - 14.00 hours per week

 February 3, 2015